Altinity/ClickHouse/docs/en/operations/server-configuration-parameters/settings.md

 There are three ways to define proxy servers: environment variables, proxy lists, and remote proxy resolvers.

+Bypassing proxy servers for specific hosts is also supported with the use of `no_proxy`.

 ### Environment variables

 The `http_proxy` and `https_proxy` environment variables allow you to specify a